kruegerrobotics/theta-virtualptu/README.md

 4. based on parameters selects a sub-section of the image
 5. encodes the sub-section and sends/displays it to the remote operator

 In this experimental project we want to investigate steps 1-4 and display the image locally.
-Especially to get *a feeling* for the latency of aquisition, decoding (with multiple decoders), and display since for remote operated robotics this is essential.
+Especially to get *a feeling* for the latency of acquisition, decoding (with multiple decoders), and display since for remote operated robotics this is essential.

 **WARNING**: this is work in progress, certain elements are hardcoded and not all works robust.
-We also know alreadt that with the current firmware version 3.70 of the thetaV wake up seems to be unlikely - nevertheless we want to give it a shoot and ideas etc. are welcome.
+We also know already that with the current firmware version 3.70 of the thetaV wake up seems to be unlikely - nevertheless we want to give it a shoot and ideas etc. are welcome.

 ### Demo executable

-The generete executable takes input from a joystick and pans and tils a 640x480 image segment from the livestream and displays it and similar to pre-recorded 360 pictures or videos the user can look around in the livestream
+The generate executable takes input from a joystick and pans and titls a 640x480 image segment from the live-stream and displays it and similar to pre-recorded 360 pictures or videos the user can look around in the live-stream

 ## How to build